-In our mechanism, there is an abundance of entanglement – perhaps more than you might think: it is an intrinsic aspect of every fermion event, because at least four waves are emitted from every fermion event, all entangled.
+In our mechanism, there is an abundance of entanglement: it is an intrinsic aspect of every fermion event, because at least four waves are emitted from every fermion event, all entangled.

 Where the waves have exactly the same phase — which also happens in every fermion event — those waves are excluded from forming fermions, as shown by the dashed waves emerging from fermion A in fig.2.

-The collapse of either boson, e.g. the collapse of boson AB by fermion B, will break this entanglement and any associated symmetries.
+The collapse of either boson, e.g. the collapse of boson AB at fermion event B, will break this entanglement and any associated symmetries.
 We propose this as the underlying mechanism for electro-weak symmetry-breaking.